Soumodwip-Mondal/portfolio/README.md

 ## 📈 Future Plans

-- Add a blog section
+- Improve the blog section
-- Dark mode toggle
+- Real time code editor
 - More interactive data visualizations
-- Integrate with a backend CMS (like Sanity or Contentful)
+- will add some more game

 ## 🙋‍♂️ About Me